Diversity Makes a Difference

-At American InterContinental University - Online, the male to female student ratio is comparable to the national average of about 40:60 with a student body that is predominantly female.
+At American InterContinental University - Online, the disparity between men and women on campus is higher than the national average.
+The undergraduate student body at AIU Online is predominantly female.

 This university is ranked at #1,765 in male to female diversity nationwide.
 The undergraduate population is comprised of 2,932 males and 6,116 females.

 Explore Male/Female Diversity at AIU Online

 If available, the chart below will include the male to female distribution among AIU Online's undergraduate students.

 Meet Students From All 50 States: Very High Geographic Diversity